 7: RAN2 will use one RRC CR for the FeMIMO WI and start the work in post-meeting email discussion.
 Can discuss RRC structure during the discussion before going for final Stage-3 details.

+LS to RAN1 on MPE approved in R2-2111600.

 Beam Failure Handling: